-Tesfai (2023) focused on the development of a speech and audio-based ML pipeline for PD diagnosis.
+Tesfai focused on the development of a speech and audio-based ML pipeline for PD diagnosis.
 Two voice recording datasets are assembled using data augmentation techniques.
 Paired with traditional ML models, acoustic features yield 99.21% accuracy, while Log-Mel spectrograms with CNN's achieve 99.71% accuracy.
 The highest accuracy of 99.82% is attained through an ensemble model that combines both spectrogram and acoustic models.
-These outcomes provide compelling evidence for the effectiveness of multimodal ensemble models in PD diagnosis, offering promising prospects for non-invasive early detection [16].
+These outcomes provide compelling evidence for the effectiveness of multimodal ensemble models in PD diagnosis, offering promising prospects for non-invasive early detection.
+[16]

-Lyu and Guo (2023) Brain Graph Convolutional Networks (BGCN) is a unified framework designed to integrate brain functional connectivity based on the non-Euclidean heuristic into a DL model (GCN) based on graphs for diagnosing Parkinson's illness.
-In order to preserve the spatial dependency between the EEG channels and make it easier to formulate the functional connectivity building issue, the graph format of EEG data is used.
+Lyu and Guo Brain Graph Convolutional Networks is a unified framework designed to integrate brain functional connectivity based on the non-Euclidean heuristic into a DL model (GCN) based on graphs for diagnosing Parkinson's illness.
+To preserve the spatial dependency between the electroencephalogram (EEG) channels and make it easier to formulate the functional connectivity building issue, the graph format of EEG data is used.
 It used the GCN to simulate the flow of brain information between nodes using convolutions along functional connectivity.
-Functional connection was achieved in this study by using a heuristic search technique to solve an MST (Minimum Spanning Tree) issue.
+Functional connection was achieved in this study by using a heuristic search technique to solve an minimum spanning tree issue.
 The resulting functional connectivity in terms of the afflicted areas and hub shift was in line with previous MRI investigations.
 The effectiveness of the suggested framework was assessed by contrasting random/uniform connectivity produced by k-NN with the heuristic functional connectivity speculation.
-Both learning robustness and accuracy (95.59%) have been attained by the suggested system [17].

-Chang et al. (2022) proposed that bradykinesia, rest tremor, and stiffness are the three primary motor symptoms of PD.
+Both learning robustness and accuracy (95.59%) have been attained by the suggested system.[17]
+Chang et al. proposed that bradykinesia, rest tremor, and stiffness are the three primary motor symptoms of PD.
 Among neurodegenerative movement disorders, PD is the most common.
-Using a high-speed camera system, the accuracy of a novel algorithm approach created to recognize each motor evaluation on the Unified Parkinson's Disease Rating Scale (UPDRS) has been confirmed.
+Using a high-speed camera system, the accuracy of a novel algorithm approach created to recognize each motor evaluation on the Unified PD Rating Scale has been confirmed.
 The three categories of detection parameters that comprise this system are the angle, time-frequency, and trajectory parameters.
 With IMU, the average detection accuracy is 87%, 90%, and 95%, respectively.
 There are some disparities in the movement characteristics between the 17 patients and the 20-year-old youth controls, according to the results of the trial tests.
-The typical control rotation speed for 3.6 pronation and supination can be double that of the patient, and A typical control's amplitude deviation is 5 degrees, whereas the patients can exceed 45 degrees [18].
+The typical control rotation speed for 3.6 pronation and supination can be double that of the patient, and A typical control's amplitude deviation is 5°, whereas the patients can exceed 45°.
+[18]

-A comparative analysis of the background study, based on its methodology, Dataset/Environment, Problem Addressed, Performance, and Future Work/Limitations, is provided in Table I.
+A comparative analysis of the background study, based on its methodology, Dataset/Environment, Problem Addressed, Performance, and Future Work/Limitations, is provided in Table 1.